lfod1997/LUTools/README.md

 ## Using the commandline tool

-In this section I'd prefer to use a more intuitive language to explain the usage :D
+In this section I'd prefer to use a more intuitive language to explain the usage as the tool is initially made for my artist friends :D

 ### Get